BECOME AN ASSOCIATE

 Fees are based on total capacity of all of the houses that you would like to be certified by ORH.
 More information about what is included in Associate Fees can be found at the link below.

 The review includes a one-day on-site review.
 If your properties are unable to be reviewed in a single day (organizations that have more than 5 properties or properties that are a significant driving distance apart) ORH may charge an additional fee to cover the additional expense of a second day of reviews.
 You are welcome to contact ORH for a quote prior to submission of your application.

-Step 7: On-Site Interview and Dwelling Review
+Step 8: Dwelling Review

 In order to perform the on-site review your organization needs to have been in operation for at least 60 days and have at least 60% occupancy.
 Residents do not need to be present at the time of the review.

 One ORH Staff Person and one ORH Peer Reviewer will perform the review.

 The Ohio Recovery Housing staff person will be there to ensure that all important topic areas are covered, be available to answer any questions you have about the quality standards, and be sure all paperwork is complete.
 Any official recommendations or requirements will be communicated to you by the ORH staff member.

 The Ohio Recovery Housing peer reviewer will be there to share information and advice as a fellow peer operator.
 The peer reviewer will also provide insight and share their opinion and recommendations to ORH staff concerning what quality improvement recommendations are needed.